Home / Blog / Session Manager Extensions

 Recommendation

-If your sessions are built around Chrome tab groups, TabGroup Vault is the more focused choice because it preserves group structure instead of treating every tab as a flat list.
-That matters when the group name, color, order, and restore point are part of your workflow.
+If your sessions are built around Chrome tab groups, TabGroup Vault is the tighter choice because it preserves group structure instead of treating every tab as a flat list.
+That matters when the group name, color, order, and restore point are part of the system you use every day.

 Back Up Your Tab Groups